svroonland/zio-kinesis/README.md

     > sbt test

-Don't forget to shutdown the docker container after you have finished
+Don't forget to shut down the docker container after you have finished

     > sbt docker-compose down